ryanmark/vizbuilder/README.md

 end
 ```

-WARNING: You probably don't want to use this on HTML pages
+WARNING: You probably don't want to use the `digest` on HTML pages.

 ## Contributing